LocalCoinIS/dev.bitshares.works/core/knowledge_base/research/after_installed.md

 #### genesis.json

-If you are interested to use BitShares Testnets later, you will learn about a "genesis.json" file which you can set up the initial state of the network.
-You will create "my-genesis.json" file to customize to match your needs. (i.e.,[Genesis Block](https://github.com/bitshares/bitshares-core/blob/testnet/genesis.json) - for Testnet).
+If you are interested to use LocalCoin Testnets later, you will learn about a "genesis.json" file which you can set up the initial state of the network.
+You will create "my-genesis.json" file to customize to match your needs. (i.e.,[Genesis Block](https://github.com/localcoin/localcoin-core/blob/testnet/genesis.json) - for Testnet).

-Here is more information about How to setup BitShares [Private Testnet](/core/testnets/private_testnet.md#3-creating-a-genesis-file-for-a-private-testnet) and BitShares [Public Testnet](/core/testnets/public_testnet.md#2-genesis-configuration).
+Here is more information about How to setup LocalCoin [Private Testnet](/core/testnets/private_testnet.md#3-creating-a-genesis-file-for-a-private-testnet) and LocalCoin [Public Testnet](/core/testnets/public_testnet.md#2-genesis-configuration).

 So far, we are learning about the **node** which connect to the network directory and take the parameters.
-BitShares has two levels of network setups (trusted full node and delayed full node) for businesses.
+LocalCoin has two levels of network setups (trusted full node and delayed full node) for businesses.
 If you do not have own node to run, you can use the public api server (public full node).

 ***
 *****